Six Great Melbourne Pubs to Watch the Footy Live and Loud

 in partnership with

-Venue capacity restrictions are currently in place in Victoria.
+Victoria is currently under stay-at-home orders so, while you can't visit these pubs in person, you can still show your support with takeaway and online orders.
 You can stay up to date with the developing COVID-19 situation in Victoria, as well as current restrictions, at the Victorian Department of Health and Human Services.

-If you're skipping the stadium, then there's no better place to barrack for your team than in one of the city's many great sports pubs.
+Whether you're a footy fanatic or your team loyalty changes each season, there's no denying that there's a veritable buzz in the air in Melbourne when it's footy season.
+And if you're skipping the stadium, the next best place to barrack is in one of the city's many great sports pubs.
 We've teamed up with Guinness to pick six great Melbourne boozers for a pint by the fire and some hearty pub fare while you cheer your team on.
 Win, lose or draw, you're close enough to the bar for a celebratory or conciliatory bevvie.

 Carlton locals (and Melbourne uni students) will likely be familiar with this inner north stalwart.
 For those yet to visit, The Clyde boasts a homely, unpretentious vibe offering good food and drink in abundance.
 The Cardigan Street institution has long been a meeting place for local clubs, and has a rich history of sporting tradition that it carries through today — so you can imagine the energy on game day (especially when Carlton is playing).
 The pub has four spaces including a rooftop terrace and ground-floor saloon bar, both of which have screens set up for footy (and cricket in summer).
 Whether you remain warm inside or brave the cold on the rooftop, it's an ideal spot to sip on a perfectly poured pint while you take in a game.